Hero/Heroine

-"Hero/Heroine" is the debut single by Boys Like Girls, from their eponymous debut album.
+"Hero/Heroine" is the debut single by Boys Like Girls, from their self-titled debut studio album.
 The single was originally released in October 2006 along with a music video, but it did not chart in its initial run at radio.

 However, following the success of "The Great Escape", the band decided to re-release the song and premiered a new video for it on MTV's TRL in November 2007.
-The song was certified gold by the RIAA in late January 2009.
+The song was certified gold by the RIAA in January 2009, and has sold over 900,000 copies.

+Background

+The song is described by Johnson as the "serious side of 'Five Minutes to Midnight'", another track off their debut studio album.
+He stated that the song is about "how fast life can turn around, and how someone just being there can save you."

+Composition

+"Hero/Heroine" was written by Martin Johnson and produced by Matt Squire.
+According to the sheet music published at Musicnotes.com, by Alfred Music Publishing, the track runs at 164 BPM and is in the key of C major.
+Johnson's range in the song spans from the notes G4 to C6.

 Music video

 There are two music video versions for the single "Hero/Heroine".
-In the first video, the band is seen to be performing in a room of some sort, while a robbery at a restaurant is taking place.
-In the second video, which was released when the single was re-released, Martin is seen walking around Boston with his girlfriend (played by Autumn Holley) and the rest of the band is seen in other scenes.
+The first video was released onto YouTube on August 9, 2006, and features the band performing in a room, while a robbery at a restaurant is taking place.
+Directed by Chris Vaglio and Mark Serao, the video later premiered on MTV on October 20.
+In the second video, shot in September 2007 and directed by Chris Applebaum, Martin is seen walking around Boston with his girlfriend (played by Autumn Holley) and the rest of the band is seen in other scenes.
 During the end of the video, the band is seen performing in front of fans.
+It was released on November 6, 2007.

+Personnel

+Credits for "Hero/Heroine" adapted from album's liner notes.